getty-zig/getty.so/pages/guide/serializers.md

     // are expected to be implemented by which parameters.
     //
     // If you don't want to support serialization for compound types or you
-    // simply haven't implemented it yet, you can use assign the getty.TODO
+    // just haven't implemented it yet, you should assign the getty.TODO type
-    // type to Map, Seq, and Structure.
+    // to Map, Seq, and Structure.
-    //
-    // The reason why these types and their associated interfaces exist is
-    // because serialization for compound types is slightly different compared
-    // to serialization for non-compound types.
-Specifically, compound types
-    // aren't fully serialized by their associated serialization methods.
-    // Instead, the methods merely start the serialization process before
-    // returning a value of either Map, Seq, or Struct.
-The returned value is
-    // then used by each method's caller to finish off serialization. comptime Map: type,
+    comptime Map: type,
     comptime Seq: type,
     comptime Structure: type,